Close Menu

 In a recent interview to promote his Apple TV+ drama Palmer, Stevens spoke to Yahoo Entertainment and said that the Short Circuit role “definitely haunts me.
 I still think it’s a really good movie, but I would never do that part again.”
 Besides the fact that the role should have gone to an Indian actor.
 His “hilarious” malapropisms are offensive to Middle Eastern people.
 It perpetuates a hurtful stereotype.
 There was a lot of controversy when Hank Azaria was criticized for his portrayal of Apu in The Simpsons.

 Times are changing and actors are waking up to the need to step down from roles for BIPOC characters.
-Scarlett Johansson who played the live-action Black Widow came under public scrutiny for playing the role of Major Mira Killian / Motoko Kusanagi in the 2017 movie, Ghost in the Shell.
-People complained to the actress and makers of the movie they were whitewashing the film.
-She refused to step down but other actors have.
+Scarlett Johansson, who played the live-action Black Widow, came under public scrutiny for playing the role of Major Mira Killian / Motoko Kusanagi in the 2017 movie, Ghost in the Shell.
+People complained to the actress and makers of the movie that they were whitewashing the film.
+She refused to step down, but other actors have.

 Hopefully, Williams realizes his mistake and apologizes.
 Till then, here’s hoping his comments aren’t misinterpreted to allow other roles of color to be misappropriated by actors.